 How Much Time to Budget

-Our total time spent on the castle grounds was a little more than 4 1/2 hours, including an hour to get some lunch and come back.
+Our total time spent on the castle grounds was a little more than 4 1/2 hours, including an hour lunch break.
 That was enough time to see all but two of the attractions that our tickets entitled us to: the Powder Tower, and Rosenberg Palace.
 Another hour probably would have been enough to squeeze in both of those, so I would say if you want to complete “Circuit A” and enjoy a nice lunch outside the castle, about 6 hours should give you enough time.
 If you’d also like to see the Treasure of St. Vitus Cathedral and Prague Castle Picture Gallery exhibits, the South Tower viewpoint, and the north gardens, you would need a full (minimum 8 hour) day.
 The good news is, since tickets are good for two calendar days, you can easily spread your visit out over two days for a more relaxed experience.

 Next up: a review of the Archibald City Hotel, our home away from home during our 2 1/2 days in Prague.